 We demonstrate effectiveness of the proposed loss on an extensive set of experiments analyzing the effect of adopting different loss functions on five different image restorations tasks: denoising, single-image upscaling (super-resolution), demosaicing, JPEG artifact removal and deblurring.
 We evaluate the results according to different perceptual and distortion metrics.
 The proposed distribution loss leads to perceptually superior results without introducing significant distortions.

 The remainder of the paper is organized as follows.
 Section~\ref{sec:related_work} discusses related work and the substantial differences of what we propose.
 Section~\ref{sec:comparing_distributions} explains the mathematical foundations of the distribution loss, and then the details are discussed in Section~\ref{sec:distribution-loss}.
-In Section~\ref{sec:results} we present extensive results and comparisons to other popular loss functions.
-Finally we conclude the paper in Section ~\ref{sec:discussion}.
+Section~\ref{sec:results} presents extensive results and comparisons to other popular loss functions.
+Finally we conclude the paper in Section~\ref{sec:discussion}.